hl2vr/hl2vr.github.io/_pages/faq.md

 ---

-### Will the Steam Workshop be supported?
+### Is the Steam Workshop supported?

-Yes, but not at the initial release.
-It requires some not-insignificant code updates to the game to support, so we don't have a timeline for this just yet.
+Yes, Steam Workshop is now supported!
+You can visit it here: [Half-Life 2: VR Mod - Steam Workshop](https://steamcommunity.com/app/658920/workshop/)

+For more information on how to upload items to the Steam Workshop, visit the [Workshop Support page](/workshop).

 <br />